 What is an Author?

-An author is the creator of original works based on his own ideas.
-A person becomes an author when his work gets published and specific skills are required to become an author.
+An author is the creator of original works based on his ideas.
+A person becomes an author when his work gets published, and specific skills are required to become an author.
 The published works have the author’s copyright.

 Authors become popular because they put great effort into drafting ideas.

-Some of the famous authors include Jane Austen, Arthur Conan Doyle, Victor Hugo, William Shakespeare, Sidney Sheldon, J K Rowling, Leo Tolstoy, EL James, etc.
+Some famous authors include Jane Austen, Arthur Conan Doyle, Victor Hugo, William Shakespeare, Sidney Sheldon, J K Rowling, Leo Tolstoy, EL James, etc.

 What is a Writer?

 A writer is a person who writes.
-In other words, a writer is someone who writes articles, stories, books, reports, documents, scripts, songs or any literary work but the idea behind his works is not necessarily his own.
+In other words, a writer writes articles, stories, books, reports, documents, scripts, songs or any literary work, but the idea behind his works is not necessarily his own.

-A writer has his style of writing and he may write in various genres.
-A person becomes a writer as soon as he starts writing, the writing can be personal writing or professional writing.
+A writer has his writing style, and he may write in various genres.
+A person becomes a writer as soon as he starts writing; the writing can be personal or professional.
 A writer focuses on writing anything that his job demands.
 The works of a writer are necessarily published.

 A writer can be classified into the following categories- screenwriter, playwriter, story writer, speechwriter, critic, lyricist, etc.

-Some of the famous writers include William Dalrymple who used to write in the travel genre and also as a journalist, Dorothy Sayers was a crime fiction writer but also worked as a critic and playwriter.
+Some famous writers include William Dalrymple, who used to write in the travel genre and as a journalist; Dorothy Sayers was a crime fiction writer but also worked as a critic and playwriter.

 Main Differences Between Author and Writer

-- Author and writer both are the persons who write, specifically an author is someone who writes articles, books or any other literary work based on his freshly drafted and unique ideas while a writer is someone who writes literary works but the idea doesn’t need to be his own.
+- The author and writer are both the persons who write.
+Specifically, an author writes articles, books or any other literary work based on his freshly drafted and unique ideas.
+At the same time, a writer writes literary works, but the idea doesn’t need to be his own.

-- A person becomes an author only if his works are published while there are no specific criteria for becoming a writer.
+- A person becomes an author only if his works are published, and there are no specific criteria for becoming a writer.

-- The works of an author are always unique and different while the works of a writer are not necessarily unique.
+- An author’s works are always unique and different, while the works of a writer are not necessarily unique.

-- The works of an author can be copyrighted in his name while the works of a writer can not be copyright since the idea is not their own.
+- An author’s works can be copyrighted in his name, while the works of a writer can not be copyrighted since the idea is not theirs.